turbot/steampipe-plugin-mastodon/docs/tables/mastodon_my_follower.md

 # Table: mastodon_my_follower

-List Mastodon followers for the authenticated account
+Represents an account that follows you.

 ## Examples